mrocklin/thesis/sympy-inference.md

 *Given that $x$ is a natural number and that $y$ is real, is $x + y^2$  positive?*

-To create a system to pose and answer these questions we need the following pieces (examples included)
+To create a system to pose and answer these questions we need the following pieces

 1. A set of predicates